opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/google_drive.rst

 5. Under **Retrieve the file**, click **Browse Google Drive folder**.
 6. From the dialog box that appears, select the file to be used a source.
-7. From the preview of the first 20 records that appears, configure the data source.
+7. From the preview of the first 20 records that appears, configure the source.
 8. Configure the dataset information or use the pre-filled values:

    - In the **Dataset name** field, enter the title for this dataset.